AntGaming/enpassant/README.md

 2) if you are going to work on something move it to IN PROGRESS, once done move it to DONE
 ## In progress
+- [ ] gui fade when character is in the bottom left or right

 ## Sound
 - [ ] fix the audio in the king fight